Workers deserve better than ‘hope’

 Indeed, as with many if not most Watermelon Party policies, the 420-word Charter has plenty of ambition, but is extremely short on specifics.
 The principal exception is a commitment to a “£15 per hour minimum wage for all workers regardless of age by April 2027”.
 But, while this would represent a a 38% increase for 18 to 20-year-olds, for whom the current rate is £10.85 per hour, the headline figure of £15 is not exactly radical: as long ago as August 2022, the TUC called for a £15 minimum wage “as soon as possible”.

-Furthermore, there’s nothing in the Charter that explains why Paulden/Polanski and his Party think the minimum wage should be £15 per hour in 2027.
+Furthermore, there’s nothing in the Charter that explains why Paulden/Polanski and his Party think the minimum wage should be £15 per hour – rather than £14 or £16 per hour, say – in 2027.
 As the Resolution Foundation noted before the last general election, “[minimum wage rate] targets set as cash figures – preferably nice round ones – are always favoured by party campaigners.
 But they trouble policy experts who rightly point out that whether they are met or not is determined by what happens to inflation and nominal wages, rather than by improvements in the plight of the lowest earners relative to other workers.”
-Would £15 per hour from April 2027 increase or decrease what economists and policy makers call ‘the bite’ of the minimum wage, and by how much?
-The Charter doesn’t say.
+Beyond April 2027, would a Watermelon Party government further increase what economists and policy makers call ‘the bite’ of the minimum wage, and if so by how much?
+The Charter simply doesn’t say.

 But hey, voters are embracing hope, apparently.
 So let workers and their families eat hope!